kayvontabrizi/microphone-library-for-pico/notes.md

  - [x] bump to latest TinyUSB release
  - [x] figure out periodic distortion bug (occurs every ~24.5 seconds, regardless of sampling rate. happens simultaneously on multiple mics)
+ - [ ] run mic with 48x decimation, then at 96 kHz sample rate
  - [ ] substitute bit-shift interleave for byte-to-byte lookup table
      + [ ] profile the two approaches
      + [ ] this could be done without CPU via DMA — see [this thread](https://forums.raspberrypi.com/viewtopic.php?t=338287#p2025806)
+     + [ ] this should probably just be done via PIO registers

+## Miscellaneous

+### Performance Limits

+Basic timing profiling shows that `usb_microphone_write` takes ~40us (as 4 channel device), and `pdm_microphone_read` requires ~300us per channel (with additional time needed for interleaving).
+It seems the upper limit for `pdm_microphone_read` runtime is ~590us, above which strange clicks and repetitions begin to distort the input.

 ## Usage